Who is who

 After finishing my master in the field of microelectronics, I started my dissertation at the Institute for Microelectronics in March 2013.
 Since I also was a student representative in my former studies, I hope I can help with the problems and needs of doctoral students.

-I finished my master thesis for electrical engineering at the Vienna University of Technology.
+I finished my master thesis for electrical engineering at the TU Wien.
 During my bachelor and master studies I have been working as a student representative (for electrical engineering and unversity wide) and want to use the gained experience in the work as representative for doctoral candidates.
 During my first year as doctoral candidate, the topic of my thesis in the group Vision for Robotics has yet to be stated precisely.

 Andreas is yet another electrical engineer among the current student representatives.
 After finishing his master studies in 2014, he's now working at the Automation and Control institute investigating mathematical models for chirped pulse amplifiers.
 Believing that doubt is a primal impulse for science and liberal arts, he seriously doubts he is ever going to finish his philosophy master.